easybuilders/easybuild/docs/Configuration.rst

 Of course, combining any of these types of configuration works too (and is even fairly common).

-The order of preference for the different configuration types is as listed above, i.e., environment variables override the corresponding entries in the configuration file, while command line arguments in turn override the corresponding environment variables *and* matching entries in the configuration file.
+The order of preference for the different configuration types is as listed above, that is:

+-  environment variables override the corresponding entries in the configuration file
+-  command line arguments in turn override the corresponding environment variables *and* matching entries in the configuration file

 Consistentency across supported configuration types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~